mayan-edms/Mayan-EDMS/docs/chapters/app_creation.rst

   Use this module when you need the same instance of a class for the entire app.
   This module acts as a shared memory space for the other modules of the app or other apps.

+- search.py

+  Search model definitions.
+Define which field of the app's models are searchable.

 - serializers.py